mulesoft-labs/raml-language-server/README.md

 This type of client has no client interface because this is something handled by the standard LSP clients, at least until we decide to extend what MS LSP currently provides.

-Launching is represented by the proper LSP config, it is supposed that the client simply adds raml-language-client to dependencies list and refers it as a server module.
-For non-node clients it can be harder.
+Launching is represented by the proper LSP config, assumiing the client simply adds raml-language-client to the dependencies list and refers to it as a server module.
+For non-node clients, launching can be more difficult.

-Communication is handled as server part by converting MS LSP server calls/data to/from server interface calls/data.
-This is also the place where the “universal” server data like structure is converted to this particular client’s terms like symbols if needed.
+Communication is handled by the server part by converting MS LSP server calls/data to/from server interface calls/data.
+This is also the place where the “universal” server data-like structure is converted to this particular client’s terms like symbols if needed.

-In the current implementation prototype launching implementation is located in `src/entryPoints/vscode` folder
+In the current implementation prototype, the launching implementation is located in `src/entryPoints/vscode` folder.

 ### Server interface

-Server interface is represented by the server connection and is something server business logics communicates to in order to provide its functionality to the clients.
-It resembles the client one for node-based clients:
+The server interface is represented by the server connection.
+The server business logic communicates with the server interface to provide its functionality to the clients.
+It resembles the client interface for node-based clients, as shown in the following examples.

-Get knowing about document being opened:
+Getting knowledge about the document being opened:

 ```js
 /**